stom66/blender-dcltk-cannon-colliders/README.md

 * Place your colliders in a collection
 * Give each of your colliders a **Rigidbody** in the Physics tab:
     * Set the type to Passive
     * Under "Collisions" set the Shape.
-Currently only "Mesh" with source "Base" is supported.
+Currently only "Box", "Sphere", and "Mesh" with source "Base" is supported.
     * Under "Surface Response" set both the "Friction" and "Bounciness"
 * In the **DCL Toolkit** sidebar panel, under section **Cannon Colliders**:
     * Choose your collection in the dropdown
     * Configure output path (see below)
     * Click the "Export" button

+It is recommended to enable both "Minify JSON" as "Rounding" options for production to reduce the JSON file size considerably.

+### Debugging:

+There is also a visualiser for the exported colliders to aid with debugging.
+See the [cannon-collider-visualiser](https://github.com/stom66/cannon-collider-visualiser) repo for more info.

-### Settings:
+Settings:
+---

 The following options are available in the Cannon Colliders panel: